Lila-Finance/release/README.md

 Also, contributors with at least one pull request merged into the main branch are eligible for a unique GitPOAP.

-## IPFS deployment

-Each commit is automatically deployed to IPFS.

-A GitHub action comments the appropriate IPFS hash embedded in the Cloudflare IPFS gateway after each commit.

 ## V1 (Active)

 For ease of use: